OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-05.md

 ## Mark 5:40

 But they laughed at Him.
-After He put them all out, He took the child’s father and mother and the disciples who were with Him, and went in where the child was.
+After He sent them all out, He took the child’s father and mother and the disciples who were with Him, and went in where the child was.

 ## Mark 5:41